KaiErikNiermann/fennec-vscode/README.md

 - Mostly full C-style syntax highlighting
 - Snippets for basic constructs
-- Basic C-style IntelliSense for functions
+- Basic C-style IntelliSense for functions including hover and autocomplete

 ## Known Issues

-I put this together quite quickly so there might still be some issues.
 If you come across any problems/issues or have suggestions for enhancements, please don't hesitate to [raise them here](https://github.com/KaiErikNiermann/fennec-vscode/issues).

+## Contributing

+Since FenneC is a mainly educational language this extension is very much made by students for students.
+Any contributions are greatly appreciated, if you want to know where to get started helping checkout the [contributing guide](https://github.com/KaiErikNiermann/fennec-vscode/blob/main/CONTRIBUTING.md).

-## Release Notes
+## Release notes

-### Version 0.0.3

-- Small fixes to improve overall extension

-### Version 0.0.4

-- Improved recognition of operators
-- Added highlighting for format strings

-### Version 0.0.5

-- Added snippets for most basic language constructs
-- Further improvements to syntax highlighting for a larger coverage of lang spec

-### Version 0.0.6

-- Added a language server which enables hover information and some basic autocomplete

-### Version 0.0.7

-- Some minor fixes to the syntax highlighting
-- More autocomplete for functions from the C standard library
-- Improve precision of hover information
+Information about new releases is documented in the [changelog](https://github.com/KaiErikNiermann/fennec-vscode/blob/main/CHANGELOG.md) on the project github.

 ## Acknowledgements